microsoft/Dynamics365-Apps-Samples/customer-service/omnichannel/bring-your-own-channel/README.md

 # OmniChannel Connector Sample

 This document describe how to run the sample connector which is integarted to OmniChannel through Direct Line Bot.
-This source code is intended for the developers reference to create their own connector.
+This sample code is intended for the developers reference to create their own connector.
 In this sample, we are using Direct Line API 3.0 via .NET SDK to create a direct line client and we have created following channel adapeter to build this sample connector:
   - MessageBird

 ## Prerequisites!